New Job Personal Loans

 I’ve just started a new job – can I apply for a personal loan?

-If you can prove you have a regular income, you should be able to secure a new job personal loan.
-However, you will need to do your research, because some lenders will require a minimum term with your current employer.
-In most cases, though, if you've moved from one permanent position to another on similar pay and have exhibited job stability in the past, there won't be any great issue for you in getting approved for financing.
+If you can prove you have a regular income, you should be able to secure a personal loan.
+However, getting one immediately after starting a new job can be challenging.
+This is because lenders see you as a higher risk, even if you are earning well above their minimum income threshold.
+As a result, some lenders will require a minimum term with your current employer – often three months or more – to demonstrate your financial security.
+In many cases, however, if you've moved from one permanent position to another on similar pay and have exhibited job stability in the past, you could still get approved for financing.

 When it comes to employment history, each lender has their own requirements.
 Some will want to see stability in your current position, whereas others will accept a consistent income across multiple jobs.
-As such, it’s important to check eligibility requirements for any new job personal loan you’re considering.
+It's therefore important to check eligibility requirements for any new job personal loan you’re considering.
 If no employment history requirements are stated, it could be worth speaking to the lender before putting in an application.

 Do I need to seek out a specialist lender?